cynthialmy/cynthialmy.github.io/resume.md

 ---

-## 🌟 Education (I tried to travel as much as possible during my studies)

-#### Georgia Institute of Technology (Atlanta, GA)
-- *MSc. in Computer Science* & *MSc. in Structural Engineering*, GPA: 3.8/4.0

-#### Hong Kong University of Science and Technology (Hong Kong)
-- *Bachelor of Engineering (B.Eng.), Structural Engineering and Computer Science*, Honors

-#### Waseda University (Tokyo, Japan)
-- Exchange Student

-#### University of New South Wales (Sydney, Australia)
-- Exchange Student

-#### Awards & Honors
-- Gold Award of 2014-2015 President's Cup of Hong Kong University of Science and Technology, first winner in my major
-- HKSAR Government Scholarship Fund - Reaching Out Award
-- Ranked 78th out of 250,000 students in Province (top 0.03%) in the Gaokao (China's Nationwide Unified Exam for Universities)
-- Awarded the 2nd Prize in the Chinese Physics Olympiad (CPhO)
-- Received the 3rd Prize in the National High School Biology Competition

----

 ## 🌟 What Others Say About Me

 I’m grateful to have worked with inspiring leaders and mentors across Product, Engineering, and Data.
 Here are a few excerpts from reference letters I’ve received.